hscottvo/UCRUAS-CV-Training/README.md

 # UCRUAS-CV-Training
 ## Installation
-To use this notebook to the fullest extent, you will need: <br/>
+To use this notebook to the fullest extent, you will need: </br>
 * [Python](https://www.python.org/downloads/) - Download the latest version
-* [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html) - Follow the instructions based on your OS
+* [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html) - Follow the instructions based on your OS A useful application to navigate Github: </br>